jtheck314/CS354GroupProject/Runner/README.md

 ![Step 2](https://i.imgur.com/VteWET9.png)
 3. Name the project "NBC", pick a location for the project, then click "Create Project".
 ![Step 3](https://i.imgur.com/qnbgjbY.png)
-4. Make sure all files you previously downloaded are in the project folder
+4. Make sure all files you previously downloaded are in the project folder.
 ![Step 4](https://i.imgur.com/J5ootQK.png)
-5. Open runner.R and in the top left click source
+5. Open runner.R and in the top left click source.
 ![Step 5](https://i.imgur.com/F77l9dg.png)
 6. The code should be running in the bottom left terminal if everything was installed correctly.
 ![Step 6](https://i.imgur.com/nFy06ps.png)